chriscave/mpl_ascii/README.md

                                                            time (s)
 ```

-You can find more examples in the `examples` folder and their txt files under `tests/accept`.
+You can find more examples and their outputs in the `examples` folder.

 ## Use cases